 Most of us don’t need a big, heavy, expensive safe to secure our valuables.
 For $100, you can get a safe that will protect against thieves.
-Be sure to fasten it to the floor or wall so an intruder doesn’t walk off with it.
 Safes go up in price for options such as fire protection and digital or biometric (fingerprint-reading) opening systems.
-Sentry Safe makes the ones shown here.
 Install the wall safe or cylinder floor safe by bolting it to the floor (most safes have holes inside for just that purpose).
-Hide it in the corner of a closet or other inconspicuous area.
-Or mount the wall safe inside a wall and cover it with a picture.
-Or chip out a hole in your concrete slab and stick in the floor safe, then pour new concrete around it.
+Hide it in the corner of a closet or other inconspicuous area, or mount the wall safe inside a wall and cover it with a picture.

 Keep Spare Keys in a Lock Box

 Hiding a house key is risky business.
 Clever (or lucky) burglars sometimes find hidden keys.
 And insurance companies may refuse to cover your losses if there’s no sign of forced entry.
 The solution is a combination lock box.
 Screw it to a fence post or your house in an inconspicuous spot.
 But don’t use the short, wimpy screws provided by the manufacturer.
 A crook could pry off the box, take it home and patiently saw it open.
 Instead use four No. 10 x 2-in. screws, preferably stainless steel.